When You Don't Want to Carry a Lock

 The Truck Heist

 Quick Stop is for stops where you are in a store or a restroom.
 Usage is for situations where you are less than 150 feet from your bike.
-At that distance once your phone alert goes off you should be able to return to your bike in less than 10 seconds in most specialty stores and 20 seconds in most bix box stores.
+At that distance once your phone alert goes off you should be able to return to your bike in less than 10 seconds in most specialty stores and 15 to 20 seconds in most big box stores.

-While a thief putting your bike into a truck and driving away before you get there may be theoretically possible, you should have a good description of the vehicle along with the license plate number for the police.
+It is possible for a thief to load your bike into a pick up truck and drive away before you get there.
+For that reason and if this is a concern for you, I suggest you park your bike away from traffic lanes and parking spaces.
+Increase the amount of time it takes to carry the bike to the truck.
+Absolute worst case you should have a good description of the vehicle along with the license plate number for the police.

 The Wheelie Heist

-Remember, no bike lock is completely secure.
-No car lock is completely secure.
-The goal is to significantly reduce the probability of theft.
-The choice is yours.
+No bike lock is secure from professional thiefs just as no car lock, door lock or safe is completely secure.
+The goal is to significantly reduce the probability of theft and increase your riding pleasure.

 The Bottom Line

-NO lock will stop all thieves from taking your bike.
-It is practically impossible to prevent.
-Locks are designed to make a bike harder to steal and lower the incidence of thefts.
+NO lock will stop all thieves from taking a bike.
+Locks are designed to make stealing more difficult.
 Here is what I recommend:

 - Add Quick Stop to your theft arsenal